ideas42ventures/documentation/engineering/front-end-foundation.md

 ## CSS

+- Learn and understand why the popular [Peter Griffin CSS meme](https://2.bp.blogspot.com/-41v6n3Vaf5s/UeRN_XJ0keI/AAAAAAAAN2Y/YxIHhddGiaw/s1600/css.gif) is nonsense.
+CSS only does what you tell it to do, every property and value has a specific effect.
 - Frameworks and libraries cannot give you anything more than browsers offer.
 At the end of the day, it all gets compiled to browser CSS.

 ### Layout